 - Exposure: Exposure duration in seconds

-- Solver: Select solver type (Online, Offline, Remote).
+- Solver Mode: Select solver mode (StellarSolver or Remote).
 Remote solver is only available when connecting to a remote device.

 By default, the solver will search all over the sky to determine the coordinates of the captured image.
 This can take a lot of time; therefore, in order to speed up the solver, you can restrict it to only search within a specified area in the sky designated by the RA, DEC, and Radius options above.